Braeloch Brewing to Open in Kennett Square on March 1

 Located a stone's throw from the already successful Creamery, the Braeloch team feels that southern Chester County is solidifying its mark as a beer lovers destination.
 “We wanted to create a space where people could relax, converse, play games and enjoy quality brew with exceptional food,” Kent adds.

-The brewery host food trucks and catering until the onsite kitchen is up and running in spring.
+The brewery will host food trucks and catering until the onsite kitchen is up and running in spring.
 Expect shareable gourmet cuisine, plus entrees.

 The 10-barrel microbrewery will initially pour from six active taps (with six more in the wings):